Horfield: Churches

-Church of the Holy Trinity with St Edmund – the parish church was possibly founded as early as 603 but the earliest remnant is an old pillar and the circular churchyard.
+The Anglican parish church is the Church of the Holy Trinity with St Edmund.
+It was possibly founded as early as 603, but the earliest remnant is an old pillar and the circular churchyard.
 The tower is late 15th century or early 16th century with the nave and aisles added to by William Butterfield in 1847.
 The central tower was erected in 1893 by local firm Crisp & Oately and the transepts later in 1913 and 1929.
 It is a grade II* listed building.

-St. Edmunds Church – erected in the lancet style in 1860 by ST Welch erected as a school and then given a tower and side aisles in 1930 by Hartland Thomas.
-A building with a roof (similar to Horfield Parish), Anglo catholic interior, and a high church tradition.
-The church closed in 1979 and was a printers but was demolished in 2006 – the local planning authority did not request obligatory photos.
+St. Edmund's Church was erected in the lancet style in 1860 by ST Welch as a school.
+It was given a tower and side aisles in 1930 by Hartland Thomas.
+A building with a roof (similar to the parish church), Anglo catholic interior, and a high church tradition, the church closed in 1979 and was a printers until it was demolished in 2006.

-Horfield Barracks chapel – erected 1859 (not 1847 as in Buildings of England).
-A fine lancet styled chapel with some good handling of dressings and very good bellcote.
+Horfield Barracks chapel is a lancet styled chapel erected in 1859 with some good handling of dressings and very good bellcote.
 Closed in the 1920s, the chapel lay dormant for decades until being converted to offices in the 1980s.
 It is grade II listed.